Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

 </details>

 Our flappy bird will get a neural network associated with it.
-Each time the game loop runs, our network will take in these input layer numbers (bird, and pipe positions), multiply them by some weight numbers, take the sum of all that, and then pass that weighted sum into an **activation function**.
+Each time the game loop runs, our network will take in these input layer numbers (bird, and pipe positions).
+The hidden layer multiplies the inputs by some weight numbers, takes the sum of all that, and then passes that weighted sum into an **activation function**, which gives us our output layer.

 <details>
 <summary>What is an activation function?</summary>